oracle/cloudtestdrive/AppDev/cloud-native/scripted-setup/script-driven-oci-setup-core-environment.md

 The `step` command is used to create a root certificate, you will need this for secure connections

-If you have already downloaded `step` as part of a previous lab and have setup a root certificate then you can move on to Task 3
+If you have already downloaded `step` as part of a previous lab and have setup a root certificate then you can move on to **Task 3**, do not continue with any other steps in task 2

 If you do not know if you have downloaded `step` then you can check